Faculty of Senior Fellows

 In addition to numerous military and teaching honors, Mr. Ferrer is an inductee of the Chapel of the Four Chaplains Legion of Honor and currently serves as a Judge of Elections.
 He is married and has four grown children and four grandchildren.

 Raymond Guidetti has been a Senior Fellow with the Homeland Security Management Institute since 2008.
-His focus areas include: intelligence, intelligence-led policing, counter terrorism, and transportation security.
+In this position, his focus areas include: intelligence, intelligence-led policing, counter terrorism, and transportation security.

-He is a member of the New Jersey State Police and is assigned to the New Jersey Regional Operations Intelligence Center where he serves as a Captain over the Office of Baseline Capabilities.
-He recently returned from a 12-month fellowship within the Department of Homeland Security's Intelligence & Analysis component.
+Additionally, Ray is a Major with the New Jersey State Police and is assigned to the Intelligence Section where he serves as the Commanding Officer.
+In this position, he commands the intelligence and investigative capability of the State Police.
+Prior to this assignment, Ray was the Deputy Director of New Jersey’s fusion center.
+From 2010 – 2011, then-Lieutenant Guidetti served a 12-month fellowship within the Department of Homeland Security’s Office of Intelligence & Analysis.
 In that capacity, he worked within the State and Local Program Office on an interagency team crafting policy and guidance aimed at strengthening the national network of fusion centers.
+Since 2007, Ray worked within the fusion center.
+He began this assignment as the supervisor of the Intelligence & Analysis Unit.

 Vincent E. Henry, CPP, Ph.D.